wavebeem/wavebeem.com/src/blog/2016-11-01-making-a-language.md

 ---
 title: "Making a language"
-description: "How to make a programming language from scratch in JS"
+description: "How to make a programming language from scratch in JS."
 ---

 @[toc]